-- Yes, you can run Beryl router on a power bank.
+- Yes, you can run the Beryl router on a power bank.
 Which is how I power the device 80% of the time.
 Totally portable.
 Ideal when I hike, car camp, kayak and travel to remote locations.

 - The GUI is awesome.
-Same as Slate user friendly, firmware upgradable, lots of features to customise and play with.
+Same as Slate user friendly, firmware upgradable, and lots of features to customise and play with.

 - Using Cloudflare and VPN to speed up and secure the internet connection.

 Power the Beryl router with the USB power supply.
 Check your WiFi for a network called GL-MT1300 and log in using the default password goodlife.
 Then head to address 192.168.8.1 to configure the router and set an ADMIN password.
 I first checked for upgrades and upgraded to the latest firmware.

 My Final Thoughts on Beryl

 I’m grateful for GL.iNet sending me this device to review.
 After owning both the Slate and Beryl, this router is so much quicker and responsive than the Slate.
 Much faster speeds and built-in security features.
 I’ll be using the Beryl for everyday use while travelling and working.
 This will also be my main travel router.
 I have no issue with the Slate and will continue to use the Slate at work to bridge and connect our internal systems.
 The Beryl travel router is under $100.00 AUD on Amazon and is possibly the best router on the market given its price/performance, portability and stacked full of features.